EpiphanySoft/oo/docs/Widget.md

-# Base
+# Widget

-Configly exports a recommended `Base` class:
+Widgetry exports a recommended `Widget` base class:

-    import { Base } from '@epiphanysoft/configly';
+    import { Widget } from '@epiphanysoft/widgetry';

-    class MyClass extends Base {
+    class MyClass extends Widget {
         //
     }

-`Base` defines a standard object life-cycle as well as descriptive properties and helper methods.
+`Widget` defines a standard object life-cycle as well as descriptive properties and helper methods.

 ## Instance Properties

-`Base` maintains the following properties to describe an instance's current life-cycle state.
+`Widget` maintains the following properties to describe an instance's current life-cycle state.
 These are:

  - `constructing` Starts as `true` and is cleared by the `constructor`.